 If you noticed that your Mozilla Firefox browser, which previously did not cause any complaints, suddenly began to perform slowly, or worse, if Firefox is not responding at all, then read on to find the solution.

-The reasons why Firefox is slow on Mac are mostly the same as we described above: too many extensions and plugins, caches, cookies, and so on.
+The reasons why Firefox is running slow on Mac are mostly the same as we described above: too many extensions and plugins, caches, cookies, and so on.
 However, we would like to add some tips to quickly check which factor is primarily affecting the browser’s speed.

 - Finding the problematic add-ons.
 If in the previous step you found out that the reason why the browser is slow is related with Firefox extensions, then you need to find out which one.
 For this, open the browser → go to the page with the add-ons → disable each extension separately and check the performance of Firefox.